ylmzkaan/RoboticArm/README.md

-As a graduation project, we have designed and manufactured a 4-DOF robotic arm.
+As a graduation project, as a team of 3 people, we have designed and manufactured a 4-DOF robotic arm.
 We used 4 Pololu DC motors with built-in incremental encoders.
 All DC motors are driven by two Pololu Dual VNH5019 Dc Motor drivers.
 We used Arduino Mega as the microcontroller.